Keep your next party fuss-free with these easy cucumber canapés, a simple yet elegant appetizer ready in minutes with just four ingredients.

 Ingredient Notes

 - English (seedless) cucumbers have tender, edible skin and tiny seeds that do not need to be removed.
+Avoid cucumbers with seeds, as they can give the canapés a watery texture.

 - Sun-dried tomatoes: I prefer oil-packed for extra flavor, and DeLallo Sun-Dried Tomato Bruschetta is my favorite.